stackdump/txbitwrap/txbitwrap/test/README.md

 ### Testing With Tic-Tac-Toe State machine

-These tests use tic-tac-toe events with bitwrap_io using bitwrap schema file named "octoe"
+These tests use tic-tac-toe events with a bitwrap eventstore using bitwrap schema file named "octoe"

 #### How 'octoe' state_machine lets you play tic-tac-toe